 Working with Maurice and Bill was another great learning opportunity for me.
 I came out to visit the lab along with our Modern and Contemporary Art Curator, Rebecca Hart, and Maurice walked us through his process and reviewed each of the tapes with us.
 One of the more challenging tasks with our Modern and Contemporary (M&C) collection was selecting preservation masters - high quality digital files that would be used to create derivative exhibition copies from in the future - when we had received the artwork on multiple formats.
 We would transfer all of the tapes we had in the collection to file-based formats.
 But which one would we describe in our collection management system as the “preferred copy” for making future copies?
-In one instance, the video component from an installation in our M&C collection, a miniDV tape we had in the collection, was clearly made after the VHS tape we had received with the acquisition, but it was unclear if the miniDV had been created from the VHS or another (potentially higher quality) source.
+In one instance, the video component from an installation in our M&C collection, a miniDV tape, was clearly made after the VHS tape we had received with the acquisition, but it was unclear if the miniDV had been created from the VHS or another (potentially higher quality) source.
 We noticed that both copies had the same head switching artifact in the lower horizontal lines of the picture area.
 However, this could either mean that the miniDV was made from the VHS (carrying the artifact with it during the transfer) or that they were both made from the same source, which already had the artifact “baked in.”
 Maurice opened up the VHS deck and manipulated one of the rollers in the VHS deck’s tape path as the tape was playing back, and showed us how the behavior of the head switching artifact moved with the rest of the picture area, as opposed to independent of the picture area.
 This demonstrated that the artifact was baked in to that copy, as opposed to an artifact of that copy being created.
 Ultimately, we documented the subtle differences between the miniDV and VHS copies and the DAM will follow up with the artist’s studio to better determine which copy is preferred.

 Digital / Preservation

 Once the video preservation masters were processed, they would go through the same ingest procedures as the disk images, or any other digital media in the collection.
 This process usually began in BitCurator, where I would assess the object.
-For disk images, this would mean running commands like disktype and SleuthKit’s mmls, to identify the file system, but for individual files, often this was just answering the question “what the hell am I looking at?”
+For disk images, this meant running commands like disktype and SleuthKit’s mmls, to identify the file system.
+For individual files, often this was just answering the question “what the hell am I looking at?”
 If it was a file format I wasn’t familiar with, I would run my file format identification tool of choice, seigfried, and use the PRONOM ID to look up the file on the PRONOM registry’s website.
 If I still didn’t understand what the file was, or if seigfried couldn’t identify it, I would turn to the Library of Congress Sustainability of Digital Formats website.
 I flippin’ love this website.
 It’s so nerdy!
 You can learn about how a format was created, how LoC views the sustainability of that format, subsequent versions of the same format and how they differ from the original, on and on.
 Once I felt sufficiently familiar with the file(s) I would begin the transfer process in Archivematica.

 As I mentioned earlier, through a support contract with Artefactual, the Denver Art Museum’s Technology department built-to-spec servers for running Archivematica.
 Archivematica is open source, standards-based software designed to help automate processing of a digital collection.
 The system is based on the OAIS reference model, using a series of microservices to create information packages for storage and retrieval.
 I would submit files I had prepped for transfer from my local storage, over the network to the Archivematica server in a building nearby the museum.
 "Out of the box” Archivematica is designed to prompt the user to make a variety of decisions about what should happen to a file (or set of files) after they have been transferred to the software.
 Which file format identification tool should Archivematiaca use?
 Should files from a disk image be extracted?
 Should these files be normalized?
 For the most part my answers were the same for most transfers, so I would automate much of this through Archivematica’s Processing Configuration interface.
 I never fully automated this process though, I preferred to shepherd the files through so I could be sure nothing had gone wrong along the way.
 Sadly, things did go wrong more often than I expected.

-When we first started using Archivematica we had a few features we wanted to request as part of our support agreement.
+When we first started using Archivematica we had a few features we wanted to request as part of our support contract.
 One was to include a “README” style file in every AIP, that would explain the directory structure of the package, the metadata files that are included in such a package, and thinking behind this structure.
 Basically the goal was that, if someone were to, somehow, stumble upon one of these AIPs, without much context they could get a general idea of what it was, and why it held the files it held.
 The Archivematica team liked this idea and felt it could be achieved fairly easily.
 We agreed on the language that would be in the README file and then Archivematica added it to an unreleased “QA” version of their next software release, 1.7.
 This is where the trouble started.

 Long story short, being on an unreleased version of the software exposed us to bugs we wouldn’t have been exposed to otherwise, made it hard to identify bugs that weren’t related to the software, and, in a perfect storm of digital preservation software disappointment, seemed to go on forever due to a delay in the development of a stable version of 1.7.
 I was regularly in contact with Kelly Stewart and Justin Simpson, who were incredibly thorough and transparent about the issue.
 Mentioning their names together reminded me of the 2003 masterwork From Justin to Kelly, which was frequently mentioned in our troubleshooting emails.